top of page

-As the intense heat of summer gives way to the invigorating chill of autumn, Morocco is undeniably alluring in September.
-While the inland desert regions maintain their scorching daytime temperatures (and are best avoided), many other parts of this enchanting North African country experience a cooling trend, creating the perfect conditions for discovery.
-As an expat living in Morocco, I always feel a sense of relief when September rolls around - the heat is starting to wane and the crowds are thinning.
+As the intense heat of summer starts to abate, Morocco is undeniably alluring in September.
+While the inland desert regions are still really hot, many other parts of the country experience a cooling trend, creating the perfect conditions for discovery.

-Although September may not be the peak of the tourist season, the country still welcomes a steady stream of adventurous travellers and there’s definitely a buzz in the air.
-Music festivals ignite major cities across the country, making this a great time for fans of jazz, electronica and emerging rock acts to visit Morocco.
-No matter what you want to do, Morocco in September offers a wealth of opportunities to experience everything this enchanting North African gem has to offer.
+Although September may not be the peak of the tourist season in Morocco, the country still welcomes a steady stream of travellers and there’s definitely a buzz in the air.
+Music festivals ignite major cities across the country, making this a great time for fans of jazz, electronica and rock.

 Read on to discover what you can expect if you’re travelling to Morocco in September, from weather to events and where to visit.